 Unfortunately, there are no tell-tale signs for poor methylation.

-However, if the following describes you, it is safe to assume you may be at risk of poor methylation,
+However, if the following describes you, it is safe to assume you may be at risk of poor methylation:

-- Eating a lot of processed food,
+- You eat a lot of processed foods

-- If you experience chronic fatigue syndrome, fibromyalgia.
+- You experience chronic fatigue or fibromyalgia.

 What factors affect methylation?

 Poor nutrition: To get enough B6, B12, betaine, and folate, you need to eat plenty of leafy greens, fruits, whole grains, beans, and other veggies.
-If your diet lacks dark leafy greens, and predominantly meat-based, it may contribute to poor methylation.
+If your diet lacks dark leafy greens, and is predominantly meat-based, it may contribute to poor methylation.
 In addition to this, if you take too much animal protein, sugar, alcohol, coffee, and saturated fat, it may also deplete the B vitamins.

-Medications: Certain drugs such as oral contraceptives, acid blockers, medications used for seizures can affect the B vitamin levels, and proper methylation.
+Medications: Certain drugs, such as oral contraceptives, acid blockers, medications used for seizures, can affect the B vitamin levels and proper methylation.

-Aging Decreased stomach acid: Aging and other conditions that can reduce stomach acid can interrupt with B12 absorption from food, which has an impact on the methylation process.
+Aging: Aging and other conditions that can reduce stomach acid can interrupt with B12 absorption from food, which has an impact on the methylation process.